Barbara P

 How to Write an Editorial for a Magazine?

-Whether you are writing an editorial for regular publishing, your middle school, high school, make sure that you check with its editorial guidelines.
-Every magazine may have different guidelines, but generally, an editorial in a school and college magazine is written to inform the readers about the magazine's content and how they reflect the culture and standards of the school or college.
+Generally, an editorial in a school and college magazine is written to inform the readers about the magazine’s content.
+It reflects the culture and standards of the school or college.

 • It should not be more than 250 words long